unlaxedneurotic/firebird_cliff_detect/README.md

 The received json data will be converted into a `Twist` message and published onto the topic of your choice.
 Currently it is being published onto `/ros0xrobot/mqtt_vel`

 ## Installation and Dependencies
 We assume that we have a working ROS installation.
-For each ROS package, you need to copy the packages to your ROS workspace and then run `catkin_make`.
+For each ROS package, you need to create a package in your ROS workspace, copy the scripts folder there and then run `catkin_make`.

 To run `mqtt_conv`, ensure to install the paho-mqtt client using `pip install paho-mqtt`